 Doesn’t a home look great when it’s bricked in around the perimeter?
-I personally think it looks a lot better than looking at the piers a home sits on.
-Covering around your home is great for keeping critters out but it can cause serious damage to your foundation in the long run.
-Closing in completely pier and beam foundations with brick and siding, is this good or bad?
-Bad!
-Pier and beam homes need ventilation, but why is this so important?
+Many homeowners prefer this style because it can hide the piers a home sits on.
+Covering around your home is also great for keeping critters out.
+However, there is also a real downside in that it can cause serious damage to your foundation in the long run.
+So, when clients ask whether closing in completely pier and beam foundations with brick and siding is bad, the answer is simple: yes!
+Pier and beam foundations need ventilation.
+But why is this so important?
+Learn more about the need for ventilation in pier and beam foundation homes from the professionals at WCK Foundation Repair.

 Having proper ventilation is a must for all pier and beam homes in South Louisiana.
-We have seen, with many homes, the foundation is completely covered with brick or siding.
-Everyone knows how humid it can get with Louisiana weather; so by not having proper ventilation it will cause the beams, subfloor and joists to rot.
-Replacing these things can become very expensive because it is very tedious work.
-We are informing everyone of this problem because we have been seeing this on a weekly basis on appointments.
+With many homes, we have seen foundations completely covered with brick or siding.
+Everyone knows how humid it can get with Louisiana weather.
+So, not having proper ventilation can lead to pier and beam rot, including the subfloor and joists.
+Replacing these things can become significantly expensive because the work is very tedious.

 - One vent should be installed for each 8 to 10 feet of foundation wall.
 These vents allow outside air to circulate under the floor in summer to prevent the moisture buildup that encourages mildew and rot.
 In winter, when the air is drier, the vents can be closed to reduce the chance that the pipes in the crawl space might freeze.